 Fig. 25 MS 408 symbol: 2 7

 Symbol name: letter t

-Corresponds with the modern letter t .
-Used frequently in the manuscript, but only singly, due to the abandonment of double consonants in Vulgar Latin.
-Easily confused with the MS 408 letter s, but always has a curved foot, instead of the angular heel.
-When used in isolation it stands for terminus , to indicate the end of a sentence: i.e. a full-stop or period.
-Derives from the Greek tau ( t ):
+abandonment of doul always has a curved for modern letter t .
+Used frequently in the manuscript, but only singly, due to the ble consonants in Vulgar Latin.
+Easily confused with the MS 408 letter s , but bot, instead of the angular heel.
+When used in isolation it stands for terminus , d of a sentence: i.e. a full-stop or period.
+Derives from the Greek tau (t): 7

-Δ
+5. 00 0